Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 Ball State Stats and Trends

-- So far this year Ball State has one win against the spread.
+- So far this season Ball State has one win against the spread.

-- The Cardinals have yet to cover the spread this year when underdogs by 11 points or more.
+- This season, the Cardinals are winless ATS when entering a game as an underdog of 11 points or more.

 - Ball State's games this year have gone over the total in one out of four opportunities (25%).

-- Ball State is 1-0 against the spread and 2-0 overall when the team notches more than 21.6 points.
+- Ball State is 1-0 against the spread and 2-0 overall when the team records more than 21.6 points.

-- Ball State is 0-1 against the spread and 1-1 overall when the team totals over 299.8 yards.
+- Ball State is 0-1 against the spread and 1-1 overall when the team picks up over 299.8 yards.

-- The Cardinals have turned the ball over seven times, one fewer times than the Broncos have forced turnovers (8).
+- This season the Cardinals have seven turnovers, one fewer than the Broncos have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.